kojodoc/kojodoc.github.io/reference/kojo-env-strengths.md

 Kojo has very good support for [many exciting and rich areas](/modules/modules-index.html) in which children can write programs, leading to great opportunities for learning.

 #### Physical product development opportunities
-Kojo has excellent support for creative coding and generative art, which can be used to create exciting designs that can be printed on t-shirts, carry bags, posters, back-packs, cups, caps, etc. This enables children to build things that they can use, showcase, and potentially sell.
+Kojo has excellent support for creative coding and generative art, which can be used to create exciting designs that can be printed on t-shirts, carry bags, posters, back-packs, cups, caps, etc. This enables children to build things that they can use, showcase, and potentially sell (for good causes).
 This in turn provides tremendous motivation and multi-dimensional learning and growth opportunities.
 Here's a picture of a Kojo poster (and a Kojo-designed carry bag) showing some of these ideas in action:

 ![kojo-poster](kojo-poster.jpg)